 Things That Prove Your Payment Processing Is Secure

-The average consumer doesn’t even think about the whole process that takes place when he/she pays for items at an online store.
-It is also important to understand that there are many players involved in the payment process.
-Besides you and the customer(s).
-There are also card brands, acquirers, and issuing banks or other companies.
-Therefore, It is crucial to have the whole process under control and reduce the risk at every point possible.
-Making yours and your customers’ data secure is one of the most important issues for your online business.
+The average consumer doesn’t even think about the whole process that takes place when he pays for items at an online store.
+But it is important to understand that there are many players involved in the payment process.
+Besides you and the customers there are card brands, acquirers, issuing banks, and other companies.
+Thus, it is crucial to have the whole process under control and reduce the risk at every possible point.

-Credit card payments are still the most common type of payments, but unfortunately with the growing number of online payments, there are also more fraudsters.
-Data thieves have a huge amount of knowledge on how new technologies work, so they are always looking for the vulnerable points of payment processing.
+Credit card payments are still one of the most common types of payments, so they are also one of the favorite targets for fraudsters.
+Data thieves have vast knowledge of how new technologies work, so they are always looking for vulnerable points of payment processing.

-It’s not easy, and almost impossible, to eliminate fraud, but there are many ways to secure your data and prevent it from being stolen.
-Read below to find out what to focus on in order to ensure that payment processing on your website is secure (or what to consider when choosing a payment gateway for your online business in case of security).
+It’s almost impossible to eliminate fraud, but there are many ways to secure your data and prevent them from being stolen.
+Read below to find out what to focus on to ensure that payment processing on your website is secure (or what to consider when choosing a payment gateway for your online business in case of security).

-All transactions should be secured with SSL protocol.
-Using SSL helps to encrypt the information so that the card details and all other sensitive data is protected.
+All transactions should be secured with the SSL protocol.
+Using SSL helps to encrypt the information so that card details and all other sensitive data are protected.
 It, of course, improves payment security, but also makes customers more willing to buy.
 The SSL is symbolized by a padlock icon in the address bar, and the web address begins with HTTPS.

-When you’re processing payments on your website, PCI is a must.
-The Payment Card Industry Data Security Standards (PCI DSS) provide guidelines for merchants that tell them what they need to do in order to secure sensitive data in payment processing.
+When you process payments on your website, PCI is a must.
+The Payment Card Industry Data Security Standards (PCI DSS) provide guidelines for merchants that tell them what they need to do to secure sensitive data in payment processing.

-A merchant doesn’t have to be PCI compliant if he/she chooses the right payment provider (one with PCI level 1).
-He/she can leave it up to the payment gateway to comply with the industry level security standards.
-Note that data encryption is required by PCI.
+The good news is that merchants don’t have to be PCI-compliant if they choose the right payment provider.
+They can leave it up to the payment gateway to follow the industry security standards and provide data encryption, which is required by PCI.

 Tokenization replaces sensitive data with a randomly generated string of characters, so it reduces the risk associated with data breach.
 One of the best protection methods is using a token that represents a real credit card number.
-When the transaction is authorized, the data is sent to the centralized server and stored securely.
-At the same time, a merchant’s system receives a unique number.
-Then the token can be used as a substitute for the card’s data, e.g. with one-click payments on the customer’s future transaction.
+When the transaction is authorized, the data are sent to a centralized server and stored securely.
+At the same time a merchant’s system receives a unique number.
+Then the token can be used as a substitute for the card data, e.g. with one-click payments on the customer’s future transaction.

 5. Anti-fraud tools

-Moreover, when you seek out a payment gateway, choose one with great customer support.
-It’s extremely important for your business because you need to be sure that you can contact the payment provider for troubleshooting, and that all your issues will be addressed.
+Moreover, when you seek a payment gateway, choose one with great customer support.
+It’s immensely important for your business because you need to be sure that you can easily contact the payment provider for troubleshooting, and that all your issues will be addressed.

-To sum up, when you choose a payment gateway for your website, you need to make sure it comes with the following:
+To sum up, when choosing a payment gateway for your website, make sure that it comes with the following:

-However, customers also have to be cautious and check the website they are buying from before buying (here are website compliance requirements which a reliable website needs to follow).
-They should also only enter essential information in the payment form (such as card details and billing address), and never ever send a scan of their IDs or credit card copy.
+Yet, customers also have to be cautious and check the website they are buying from before buying (here are website compliance requirements which a reliable website needs to follow).
+They should also only enter essential information on the payment form (such as card details and billing address), and never send scans of their IDs or copies of their credit cards.

-Using the right solution and paying attention to the security of online payments can definitely reduce the overall level of vulnerability.
+Using the right solution and paying attention to online payment security can definitely reduce the level of vulnerability.